Skip to main content

 • “It reminded me in some way of Serial Experiments Lain, the game for PS1, but with warmer aesthetics.”

-• “While it is relatively simplistic, the art style captures what is being described and adds to the overall experience.”
+• “While it is relatively simplistic, the narrative and characterization are relatively good, and the art style captures what is being described (while being overly cartoonish in some cases).”

 • replayability

-The game offers significant replayability due to its multiple dialogue choices and various endings, encouraging players to explore different narrative paths.
-The emotionally engaging story, which delves into complex themes like depression and psychological issues, adds to the incentive for multiple playthroughs.
-Overall, players find the experience rewarding despite its challenging nature.
+The game offers significant replayability due to its multiple dialogue choices and various endings, allowing players to explore different narrative paths in a relatively short playtime of under four hours.
+The emotionally engaging story, which delves into complex themes like depression and psychological issues, enhances the incentive to replay and uncover all aspects of the narrative.

 • “Very emotionally involving, if frustratingly hard visual novel with lots of replayability.”